 The woman opposed the application of the man for reimbursement of child support because she is in dire financial circumstances.
 However, the court ordered the woman to pay the man $15 a fortnight on the ground that she was not entitled to child support in the first place.

-The man was successful in his application but he did not go unscathed.
-FM Brown had the occasion to mention that the man was irresponsible towards his intimate relationship with the woman.
+The man was successful in his application, but he did not go unscathed.
+FM Brown had to mention that the man was irresponsible towards his intimate relationship with the woman.
 The Magistrate said, "Without wishing to appear either trite or prurient, it takes two willing participants engaging in unprotected sexual intercourse to conceive a child."